 What Didn't Make the Cut

-A few things I've tried and returned: the Nextbase iQ dash cam (cloud subscription required for half the features), a Scosche magnetic mount that scratched the phone case, and about four different car organiser bags — none of them survived contact with a real boot for longer than a month.
+A few things I've tried and returned: the Nextbase iQ dash cam (cloud subscription required for half the features), a Scosche magnetic mount that scratched the phone case, and a handful of cheaper boot bags with soft sides that collapsed the moment anything with weight went in them.

 The list above is the shortlist that stayed.
 None of it is glamorous, but all of it works — and that's the only standard that matters.